tidyverse/tidyverse.org/content/blog/withr-3-0-0/index.md

 Traditionally, withr implemented its own exit event system on top of [`on.exit()`](https://rdrr.io/r/base/on.exit.html).
 We needed an extra layer because of a couple of missing features:

 -   When multiple resources are managed by a piece of code, the order in which these resources are restored or cleaned up sometimes matter.
-The most consistent order for cleanup is first in first out (FIFO).
+The most consistent order for cleanup is last in first out (LIFO).
 In other words the oldest resource, on which younger resources might depend, is cleaned up last.

 -   The other missing piece was being able to inspect the contents of the exit hook.
 The [`sys.on.exit()`](https://rdrr.io/r/base/sys.parent.html) R helper was created for this purpose but was affected by a bug that prevented it to work elsewhere than at top-level.